citp/privacy-policy-historical/e/ev/eve/eventmanagerblog.com.md

 12\.
 Remarketing
 We may use Google’s remarketing service to target our or third party’s ads to you based on your prior use of the Site when you visit on other sites in Google’s content network.

 13\.
-Data protection registration
-13.1 We are registered as a data controller with the UK Information Commissioner’s Office.
-13.2 Our data protection registration number is ZA103416.

-14\.
 Our details
-14.1 This website is owned and operated by Social Coup Ltd.
+13.1 This website is owned and operated by Social Coup LLC.
-14.2 We are registered in England and Wales under registration number 07600332.
+13.2 We are registered in State of Nevada.
-14.4 You can contact us by using our website contact form or by email to ‘contact at eventmanagerblog dot com’
+13.3 You can contact us by using our website contact form or by email to ‘contact at eventmanagerblog dot com’

-Last reviewed: March 31, 2016
+Last reviewed: July 22, 2016